We’ve listed the most popular Frequently Asked Questions below. We hope this discussion enhances your ownership experience.

 How does the Callaway Warranty work?

 The Callaway Warranty is provided as standard equipment and covers all of the Callaway-installed components and most GM original equipment powertrain components.
 The term of the Callaway Warranty is 3 years or 36,000 miles, whichever comes first.
-An optional 5 year/100,000 mile Callaway Powertrain Service Contract is also available (5 year/60,000 mile coverage, for 2016 model year vehicles).
+An optional 5 year/60,000 mile Callaway Powertrain Service Contract is also available (or 5 year/100,000 mile coverage, for 2015 and earlier cars and trucks).

 Which powertrain parts are covered and which are not under the Callaway Limited Warranty and the Callaway Powertrain Service Contract?